mariobkp/capstone_2/README.md

 within a few points in primary, goes to runoff, but covid means need to change strategy!

-timeline of mentions, twitter activity by candidates, location data, sentiment analysis
+timeline of mentions, twitter activity by candidates, location data, sentiment analysis (positive, negative, neutral, positive for nithya/negative ryu, positive ryu/negative nithya)

 platform priorities detected/predicted by tweets?